cudmore/homecage/docs/docs/installing-the-software.md

 	sudo apt-get install libav-tools

 Video files will be saved to `/home/pi/video`.
 If your going to save a lot of video, please [mount a usb key][12] and save videos there.

-# Troubleshooting

-As of May 2018, pip version 10 seems to be broken.
-Uninstall and then install pip version 9

-	# uninstall pip
-	python -m pip uninstall pip

-	# install pip 9
-	python -m pip install -U "pip<10"

-If virtualenv is not available (16.0.0)

-	sudo /usr/bin/easy_install virtualenv

-If you edit the config.json file it needs the correct sytax.
-Check the syntax with the following command.
-It will output the json if correct and an error otherwise.

-	cat config.json | python -m json.tool

 [0]: http://blog.cudmore.io/post/2017/11/22/raspian-stretch/